 Field:All the fields in the tables you have selected are available to you to choose from at this point even if they are not included in the column list of the report.
 Simply select the field you want to base your criteria on.

-The "Function" menu offers a selection of choices much like the one available under "Columns", but perhaps of a more limited utility.
+Function: The "Function" menu offers a selection of choices much like the one available under "Columns", but perhaps of a more limited utility.
 The functions will apply on the column selected during the search process itself, as opposed to the formatting of the information on the final report.
-There are two types of functions:

 Value:Paired with "Field" and "Operator", above, the value defines the condition -the cutoff line or search term that will delimit the report.

 Value Type: A value can be of two types, Constant or Variable.

+User Variable: Enables you to create report widgets that are responsive to your inputs at run time.
 With one or more User Variables in place, the report when run (either by clicking "Run" in this report screen, or by placing the report on a Salsa dashboard) will display entry boxes for you to enter the value(s) to be used.
 Once those variables are entered, the report will run based on the inputs.
 If you're using this option, select a field, an operator, a variable label-- but don't set a value in the box above.